RSuarezLastra/RSuarezLastra/README.md

 - Sequelize
 - HTML
 - CSS
-- Redux JS
+- Redux
-- Git
+- Git / Github

 This diverse tech stack empowers me to tackle a wide range of projects and challenges in the world of web development.